Virginia still working to fix issues after ransomware attack

 RICHMOND, Va.
-(AP) — The information technology agency that serves Virginia’s legislature is still working to fix problems caused by a ransomware attack earlier this month, a state officials said Tuesday.
+(AP) — The information technology agency that serves Virginia’s legislature is still working to fix problems caused by a ransomware attack earlier this month, a state official said Tuesday.

 The attack substantially affected operations and occurred during preparations for a legislative session that is set to start Jan.
 12.